codefellows-seattle-301d34/01-mobile-first/gb-justin/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+The user would need to fork the repository, then clone the fork using gitbash.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+We are using CSS and Html

 ## Change Log